gtaws/ProtectWithWAF/lab2/README.md

 1. Copy **AddHoneypotSsmCommand** from the AWS CloudFormation **Outputs** webpage.
     ![](.//media/RunCommand.png)

-2. Paste into the Command Prompt inside the Attacker Windows instance
+2. Paste into the Command Prompt inside the Attacker Windows instance.
+You can open a command prompt by using the **CMD** shortcut on the desktop.
     ![](media/RunCommand-cmd.png)

 3. Wait a few moments